-In Cleburne, the Court struck down a zoning ordinance that required special use permits for homes for individuals with Down syndrome, while not requiring such permits for various other residential facilities, including apartment houses, multi-family dwellings, boarding houses, and fraternity and sorority houses.
+In Cleburne, the Court struck down a zoning ordinance that required special use permits for homes for individuals with Down syndrome, while not requiring such permits for various other residential facilities.
 The Court declined to treat those with an intellectual disability as a suspect or quasi-suspect class, and so applied rational basis review.
+Cleburne, 473 U.S. at 446.
 However, the Court conducted a searching review of the stated reasons for the ordinance, and concluded that none of them provided any legitimate basis for differential treatment of the affected group.
+Id. at 448-50.

-One of the City's purported justifications for the permit requirement was concern about "negative attitudes" of neighbors living close to a facility for the mentally disabled, and "fears" of elderly residents in the community.
+One of the City's purported justifications for the permit requirement was concern about "negative attitudes" of nearby neighbors, and "fears" of elderly residents in the community.
+Id. at 448.
 In finding that this stated justification lacked a rational basis, the Court noted that "mere negative attitudes, or fear, unsubstantiated by factors which are properly cognizable in a zoning proceeding, are not permissible bases for treating a home for people with mental disabilities differently from apartment houses, multiple dwellings, and the like."
-Id. at 448.
+Id.
 Of particular relevance here, the Court stated that the Government "may not avoid the strictures of [the Equal Protection] Clause by deferring to the wishes or objections of some fraction of the body politic."
 Id.
-Finding no evidence that the ordinance was rationally related to the objectives urged by the City, the Court concluded that "requiring the permit in this case appears to us to rest on an irrational prejudice against the mentally retarded."
-Id. at 450.

 In Romer v.
 Evans, 517 U.S. 620 (1996), the Court invalidated an amendment to the Colorado state constitution that nullified state laws prohibiting discrimination against same-sex couples.
-Because the Court did not view sexual orientation as either a suspect or quasi-suspect class, it once again applied rational basis scrutiny.
+Because the Court did not view sexual orientation as either a suspect or quasi-suspect class, it applied rational basis scrutiny.
 The Court noted, however, the almost unprecedented nature of the challenged law in specifically targeting a particular class of individuals: